-Red Eagle Mining's San Ramon gold mine is an integral part of the Santa Rosa gold project and is located in the Department of Antioquia, northern Colombia.
-It is Colombia's biggest gold mine and the first to operate under modern environmental permitting laws.
+Red Eagle Mining’s San Ramon gold mine is an integral part of the Santa Rosa gold project and is located in the Department of Antioquia, northern Colombia.
+It is the country’s biggest gold mine and the first to operate under modern environmental permitting laws.

-The project is forecasted to produce an average of 71,000 ounces of gold a year grading at 6.48g of gold per tonne in the first two years of production.
+The project is forecasted to produce an average of 71,000oz of gold a year grading at 6.48g/t of gold during the first two years of production.
 It is predicted to have a mine life of eight years.

 San Ramon gold mine location, geology and mineralisation